SegersIan/knowledge-base/content/cybersecurity/social-engineering.md

     * Sending spoofed emails
     * Using common fake but similar domain techniques
     * Using malware or other tools
-* *Pretexting* - Using a made uo scenario on why the attacker approaches the target
+* *Pretexting* - Using a made up scenario on why the attacker approaches the target
   * Often to make impersonation more believable
   * Defeneses: Be critical, and do a verification call
 * *Watering Hole Attacks* - Use websites that the target frequently uses